-On the main campus in Milwaukee, there are 196 inpatient care beds (inclusive of 34 mental health beds and spinal cord injury), 113 Community Living Center, 9 Transitional care, and 125 Domiciliary beds.
-Our facility includes three Community Based Outpatient Clinics (CBOCs) in Appleton, Union Grove, Cleveland, and a Health Care Center (HCC) in Green Bay, Wis.
+On the main campus in Milwaukee, there are 196 inpatient care beds (inclusive of 34 mental health beds and spinal cord injury), 113 Community Living Center, 9 Transitional Care, and 125 Domiciliary beds.
+Our facility includes three Community Based Outpatient Clinics (CBOCs) in Appleton, Union Grove, Cleveland, and a Health Care Center (HCC) in Green Bay, Wisconsin.

 In FY 2021, the Milwaukee facility had over 33,000 primary care encounters with 17,000 unique Veterans seen in primary care

-The Zablocki VAMC is located on 245 acres just west of downtown Milwaukee, Wis.
+The Zablocki VAMC is located on 245 acres just west of downtown Milwaukee, WI.
 Originally established in 1867, we are one of the oldest VA sites in the country.